grem848/FullStack_JavaScript_Flow1/README.md

 # Callbacks, Promises and async/await
 ## Explain about promises in ES-6 including, the problems they solve, a quick explanation of the Promise API and:

-Link to Promises explaination on Youtube https://www.youtube.com/watch?v=PoRJizFvM7s
+Link to Promises explaination on Youtube: https://www.youtube.com/watch?v=PoRJizFvM7s

 >## Example(s) that demonstrate how to avoid the callback hell  (“Pyramid of Doom")